MelodyW2022/big_island_adventures_front_end/README.md

 ## Front-End Layer Setup

 Feel free to follow these steps on one machine in this order exactly.
-Feel free to ask questions and get help from your teammates when you need!

 <details>